agihil/germancanon/README.md

 ## 🚀 Quick Access

-The file `canonicity_scores.xlsx` lists more than 5,000 authors of German-language literature (from roughly 1600 onward) along with their corresponding canonicity scores.
+The file `canonicity_scores.xlsx` in the folder `data/` lists more than 5,000 authors of German-language literature (from roughly 1600 onward) along with their corresponding canonicity scores.

 - `GND` – GND identifier of the author
 - `author` – author name according to the GND